etnewton/home_predictor/README.md

 The model output value of 104,013.57.
 A few months later we put our house on the market at the advisement of our realtor for price of 97,000.
 We got multiple offers same day, 2 for 105k and 1 for 110k, and ultimately accepted one of the 105k offers due to other terms of the offer.

 Believe this was ultimately a decent model and should have pushed back on our realtor to put on market for higher amount.

+Can run predictor file using train_set csv.
+Personal address information was removed from the other files which generated the train_set data file.